F5Networks/f5-azure-arm-templates/supported/ha-avset/existing_stack/README.md

      - Click **Create Traffic Group**.

 The public IP address resources tagged with **traffic-group-2** will be associated with the preferred device for that traffic group.

-**Note**: The next hop for Azure user defined routes (UDRs) will follow the active device for traffic-group-1.

 ## Deploying Custom Configuration to the BIG-IP (Azure Virtual Machine)